All Episodes

 What if it does turn out?

-And I mean, you know, here's the difficulty when you interview Jeff Sessions.
+And I mean, you know, here's the difficulty when you interviewed Jeff Sessions.

-Yeah, but uh well maybe that's the case, but that was not the impression we got.
+Yeah, but, well, maybe that's the case, but that was not the impression we got.

-The impression we got is the facts have to be there to warn a special counsel.
+The impression we got is the facts have to be there to one as special counsel.

-How about the fact that the Democrat National Committee and the Clinton campaign were paying for the for the dossier and at the same time it it sure looks like the FBI was paying Christopher Steele, the author of that dossier, and it was taken, we believe, to the Pfizer court to a federal judge, and it was the basis for buying on people associated with the Trump campaign.
+How about the fact that the Democrat National Committee and the Clinton campaign were paying for the dossier, and at the same time, it sure looks like the FBI was paying Christopher Steele, the author of that dossier, and it was taken, we believe, to the FISA court to a federal judge, and it was the basis for spying on people associated with the Trump campaign.

 How about that?

-If that's not the factual enough information to say we have to look at this in the requirements of special counsel, I do not know what does.
+If that's not factual enough information to say we have to look at this and it requires a special counsel, I do not know what does.

 I do not know what does.